PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Experiments

 Building upon this, the full PoLi-RL model (Row 5) further boosts performance by another 3.41 points (Row 5).
 Deconstructing the success of this final stage reveals that both ranking signals are vital: removing the listwise reward (Row 6) incurs the most significant penalty, while removing the pairwise reward (Row 7) also hinders performance.
 These findings confirm that both the two-stage curriculum and each of its constituent reward signals are essential for achieving optimal results, with the listwise signal being the most critical component in the final refinement stage.

-\paragraph{Sensitivity to Reward Weights in PoLi-RL Stage II.} Table~\ref{tab:ablation_weights} details our analysis of the framework's sensitivity to reward weights in Stage II.
-The results reveal a delicate balance, with peak performance achieved by moderately increasing the pairwise weight to 1.5.
-The model also shows considerable tolerance to pairwise signal, as halving its weight to 0.5 results in only a marginal performance drop to 47.77.
-This suggests that the stable, local ranking signal from the pairwise reward is instrumental in refining the model's performance to its optimal state.
-In contrast, the framework is more sensitive to the pointwise and listwise weights, where deviations from their baseline of 1.0 tend to hinder performance.
-Crucially, the framework's performance remains robust across all reward weight configurations.
-This demonstrates that our hybrid reward, anchored by the pointwise signal and refined by the PSRR mechanism, provides a consistently effective learning signal.
+\paragraph{Sensitivity to Hyperparameters.} We analyze the framework's robustness to key hyperparameters across both training stages.
+Regarding reward weights, Table~\ref{tab:ablation_weights} shows that Stage \Rmnum{2} is robust to weight variations, with peak performance achieved by moderately increasing the pairwise weight to 1.5.
+The model performs strongly even with the default equidistant weights (1:1:1), and shows considerable tolerance to pairwise signal, as halving its weight to 0.5 results in only a marginal performance drop to 47.77.
+Similarly, for the pointwise and listwise weights, deviations from their baseline of 1.0 result in only minor fluctuations.
+Crucially, the framework exhibits stable convergence across all configurations without training collapse.
+This confirms that our hybrid reward design effectively resolves the optimization difficulties encountered by naive listwise approaches.

-\paragraph{Sensitivity to Parallel-Slice Size.} To determine the optimal configuration for our PSRR mechanism, we study the impact of the slice size $N$, with results presented in Table~\ref{tab:ablation_slice_size}.
+To determine the optimal configuration for our PSRR mechanism, we study the impact of the slice size $N$, with results presented in Table~\ref{tab:ablation_slice_size}.
 The empirical results reveal a clear trend: performance peaks at an intermediate slice size of $N=24$ and degrades as the size deviates in either direction.
 This suggests that an optimal balance is required for the ranking signal.
 A slice that is too small may provide a less stable ranking signal, while one that is too large makes the ranking task overly complex for the model to learn effectively.
 This finding validates the design principle behind our PSRR mechanism: a carefully-sized, localized ranking signal is more effective than a purely global or an overly-restricted one.
+Further sensitivity analyses on the binary reward weights, pairwise base reward ($R_{\text{base}}$), and generation multiplicity ($G$) are provided in Appendix~\ref{sec:hyper}, consistently validating the robustness of our default configurations.